-The MAEOE Robert Finton Outdoor Educator of the Year Award program recognizes an individual who demonstrates leadership and innovation in environmental and outdoor education.
-Bob Finton personified enthusiasm, innovation, and excellence in the field of environmental education.
+The MAEOE Robert Finton Outdoor Educator of the Year Award recognizes an individual who demonstrates leadership and innovation in environmental and outdoor education.
+Bob Finton personified enthusiasm, innovation and excellence in the field of environmental education.
 This award honors his memory by rewarding the efforts of those who strive for these qualities.
-The award is presented at the annual MAEOE conference.

-- The nominee can be a representative, either paid on unpaid, of an outdoor education center, non-profit organization, service organization, resource agency, education-related business, or other organization whose mission is environmental education.
-(Classroom teachers should be considered for the Chesapeake Bay Trust’s Teacher of the Year Award.)
+The nominee can be a representative, either paid or unpaid, of a Maryland outdoor education center, non-profit organization, service organization, resource agency, education-related business, or other organization whose mission is environmental education.
+(Classroom teachers are not eligible for this award.)

 - Development of a program that reaches new audiences or underserved populations